"Holding Court" John A. Macdonald Statue

 John A. monument

-by Richard Pearse, about 4 years ago
+by Richard Pearse, over 5 years ago

 It is a monument that remembers an important leader who grew up in Glenora, became a barrister, and then went on to be a leader in the establishment of this great country.
 John A. was a driving force for the Canada project, and was an enlightened man of his time.
 The monument should retain its place of pride in front of the library.
 It attracts many, and while Residential Schools are now seen as unjustified, when he participated in their establishment they were voluntary and introduced with the support of many indigenous leaders.
 We should not be tearing down monuments...
 Continue reading